IrumShehryar/Finnish-mentor/README.md

 - Save student progress and history
 - Personalised vocabulary practice
 - UI for teachers to see common mistakes
-- Support for other languages (Arabic, Urdu, Somali, Mandarin)
+- Support for other languages
 - Integration into OMA or Moodle
 - Fully responsive mobile UI